|

 would be glad to help.

-It is a good idea to arrive a day early - we can make a
+It is a good idea if possible to arrive a day early.
+We can make a

-reservation at the Barcelo Nervion Hotel for you.
-There are
+reservation at the Barcelo Nervion Hotel for you (the hotel

 found (in English) on the Spanish Rail web-site